Learn About Cannabis

 THC:

 Tetrahydrocannabinol is the most common and cited cannabinoid available in marijuana.
 Also referred to as Delta-9-tetrahydrocannabinol, this cannabinoid was first isolated in 1964 in Israel.
-THC is one of the only cannabinoids to provide euphoria, or a “high,” and thus strains high in this compound have been purposefully bred to produce strains that are more potent and deliver greater medical efficacy.
+THC is one of the only cannabinoids to provide a “high” and thus strains high in this compound have been purposefully bred to produce strains that are more potent.
 Strains high in THC include Trainwreck, Durban Poison, OG Kush, and Bio-Diesel.

 Tincture: